thewchan/uxf/README.md

 # UXF

-Uniform eXchange Format (UXF) is a plain text human readable storage format that may serve as a convenient alternative to csv, ini, json, sqlite, toml, xml, or yaml.
+Uniform eXchange Format (UXF) is a plain text human readable optionally typed storage format.
+UXF may serve as a convenient alternative to csv, ini, json, sqlite, toml, xml, or yaml.

 UXF is an open standard.
 The UXF software linked from this page is all free open source software.